 Dead Letter Queue (DLQ):

-Interviewer asks: "If a user has 100,000 notifications, how do we efficiently query them?"
+Interviewer asks: "A user has 100,000 notifications.
+How do we query them fast?"

 Your answer: